-The Viral TikTok Video That Explains Vaccine Science — And Makes You Laugh
+The Viral TikTok That Explains Vaccine Science — And Makes You Laugh

 I've spent 30 years trying to make complicated science understandable.
 Explaining how vaccines work can be especially tricky.
 Explaining the new technology used in COVID-19 vaccines can be trickier still.

-So my heart filled with joy and delight when I saw Vick Krishna's TikTok video explaining how the vaccines made by Pfizer/BionTech and Moderna work.
+So my heart filled with joy and delight when I saw Vick Krishna's TikTok explaining how the vaccines made by Pfizer-BioNTech and Moderna work.
 So simple.
 So straightforward.
 So well done.

 @hotvickkrishna